 Contrary to common belief, child visitation is not an automatic right for any of the parents.
 The courts deem this as the child’s right.
 This means that it is upon you to demonstrate to the court how your presence in the child’s life benefits the child.
 The burden of proof is therefore on you.
-When the courts make a decision based on paternity rights and visitations, they do this in the best interest of the child.
-This is why as a father defending his rights, it is in your best interest to seek legal advice and expertise.
+When the courts make a decision based on paternity rights and visitations, they do this in the interest of the child.
+This is why as a father defending his rights, it is in your interest to seek legal advice and expertise.

 The family lawyer will help you prepare a defense to prove to the court that you deserve to be in your child’s life.
 If the divorce was messy, you can be sure that your ex-partner will try to paint you in a negative light before the courts.
 You will, therefore, have to deal with the negative accusations and still demonstrate that you are a good father.

 New York laws concerning fathers rights are complex.
 For starters, you need to understand the law before you attempt to make a case for yourself.
 This is why a family law lawyer is your greatest arsenal.
 These lawyers have vast experience.
 They have also represented many clients before, and they understand the system.
 Paternity and guardianship cases are often emotional.
 It, therefore, becomes easy for you to lose your temper when your rights are threatened.
 Given the fact that you are too emotionally attached, you need to let a family lawyer handle the case.
 A temper can jeopardize your case and present you in a negative light.